 While Canada has been at the forefront of space science since 1962 with the launch of the Aloutette satellite, it is only recently that the CSA has budgeted any funds towards space exploration.

-The participants of this workshop will have a hand in shaping the future of the CSA’s space exploration program.
+The participants of the Canadian Space Exploration workshop will have a hand in shaping the future of the CSA’s space exploration program.
 Upcoming CSA space exploration activities include the development of scientific instruments for the Next Generation Space Telescope (NGST) and the Microvariability and Oscillations of Stars (MOST) micro-satellite.

 A highly interactive program will see participants break out into five sessions.
 They are;